ltmai/scripts/README.md

-# Various scripts
+# Oracle scripts

-## Oracle

-We will use schema tiger for testing.
-Login as user SYS AS SYSDBA and unlock it as follows:
+In oder to test the scripts you may use the built-in schema `tiger`.
+This schema is locked by default, but can be unlocked by user SYS AS SYSDBA as follows:

 ```sql
 SQL> ALTER USER scott IDENTIFIED BY tiger ACCOUNT UNLOCK;
 ```

-1. Generate INSERT script
+## 1. Generate INSERT script

+- generateInsertScripts.cmd
+- generateInsertScripts.sql
+- TrimTrailingSpacesInFile.ps1
+- INSERTscript.sql

 The script `oracle\generate_insert_scripts\generateInsertScript.sql` contains the code and its example use.
 In general the syntax is `createInsertScript(tableName, customWhereClause, customOrderByClause)`